School of Health Professions Policies and Procedures

 F = 0 points

 In some programs, students have the option of seeking exemption from certain courses in the curriculum if they have successfully completed an equivalent course in the curriculum at another college or university or demonstrated mastery of the course content via an appropriate content or practicum examination.
 The grade of CR (Credit) is recorded for a course(s) for which the student has been exempted.
-A minimum of 25 percent of the total credit hours of the required coursework must be instruction provided by the school granting the award.
+A minimum of 25% of the baccalaureate coursework and a minimum of 33% of graduate coursework must be taken at the Health Science Center to receive a degree from the institution.

 Grades in Clinical Rotations, Practicums, and Fieldwork Courses